 What is fibre?

 Fibre, also called dietary fibre, is the part of plant foods that the body cannot digest.
-Fibre is found in foods like vegetables and fruit, whole grain products, nuts and seeds, and legumes (dried peas, beans and lentils).
-There are 2 types of fibre: insoluble and soluble.
-Most foods that have fibre have both types.
+Fibre is found in vegetables and fruit, whole grain foods, nuts and seeds, and dried beans, peas and lentils.
+Fibre can be either insoluble or soluble.
+Most foods have a combination of both.